drivendataorg/erdantic/README.md

 You can use erdantic either as a convenient CLI or as a Python library.
 Great for adding a simple and clean data model reference to your documentation.

 <object type="image/svg+xml" data="./docs/docs/assets/example_diagram.svg" width="100%" typemustmatch><img alt="Example diagram created by erdantic" src="./docs/docs/assets/example_diagram.svg"></object>

-> [!NOTE]
-> erdantic v1.0 made big changes to the backend.
-If you're just using the CLI or the convenience functions like `create` or `draw`, then you probably won't notice any major changes.
-If you've been doing something more advanced, then you may need to update your code.
-See the [changelog](./HISTORY.md) for more information.

 ## Installation